dotnet/dotnet-ci/docs/WRITING-NETCI.md

   * Add a private github PR trigger - Sometimes you need to restrict a PR trigger to a specific set of users.
 The new TriggerBuilder class can achieve this for you.

+  For reference, this is useing the new TriggerBuilder class.
+See [Trigger Builder](../jobs/generation/TriggerBuilder.groovy).
   ```
   // Create a new TriggerBuilder
   TriggerBuilder prTrigger = TriggerBuilder.triggerOnPullRequest()